 GEO324 is a special topic course and may be included as one of the special topic courses in the coursework requirement for Master's Programme in Geography.

 Arbeids- og undervisningsformer

-2 lecture sessions organized as seminars á 4 hours
+- 2 half day seminars á 4 hours

-Preparation and active participation with presentations and discussions at all seminars.
-Mandatory work requirements are only valid for the semester in which they are fulfilled and accepted.
+Attendance and participation in half day seminars.
+Compulsory requirements are only valid for the semester in which they are fulfilled and accepted.